 Orange County is providing up to $250,000 in funding to support individual grants of approximately $3,000 per applicant for all finalist applicants to the Round #3 program.
 Final award amount will be determined based on the total number of eligible applications received.

 General Terms and Conditions

 - Open to Orange County, N.C., based for-profit businesses.

-- Ineligible businesses include, but not limited to, companies involved in real estate investment, multi-level marketing, adult entertainment, or firearms.
-Companies with outstanding local tax liabilities or tax liens as of June 26, 2020, or currently in bankruptcy (Corporate or Personal) are not eligible.
-Companies that have a past due balance as of June 26th, 2020 with the Orange County Small Business Loan Program are also ineligible.
+- Ineligible businesses include, but are not limited to, companies involved in real estate investment, multi-level marketing, adult entertainment, or firearms.
+Companies with outstanding local tax liabilities or tax liens as of February 1, 2021, or currently in bankruptcy (Corporate or Personal) are not eligible.
+Companies that have a past due balance as of February 1, 2021 with the Orange County Small Business Loan Program are also ineligible.

-- Profit and Loss statement indicating profitability prior to coronavirus pandemic
+- Profit and Loss statement indicating profitability prior to the Covid-19 coronavirus pandemic.

 - 2019 Tax Return and/or Profit/Loss Statement from January 1, 2019 through December 31, 2019

 - September 2019 Revenue (Subsidiary ledger and verified by copy of NC DOR E-500 Sales and Use Tax Report) and September 2020 Revenue (Subsidiary ledger and verified by copy of NC DOR E-500 Sales and Use Tax Report